QuickBooks Blog

 As a business owner, offering payment plans may sound risky, especially if you’re concerned that a customer may be unable to meet their payments.
 In this post, we’ll go over payment plans and installment plans, explain how to accept partial payments, discuss the benefits of installment plans, and more.

-What are payment and installment plans?
+What are payment plans?

 Payment plans allow customers and cardholders to make partial payments over time until they pay off the full amount.
 Here are the details: